-Join Aaron F. Ross for an in-depth discussion in this video Layout views and panels, part of Up and Running with RealFlow.
+Join Aaron F. Ross for an in-depth discussion in this video Layout views and panels, part of Learning RealFlow.

 - RealFlow defaults to a single perspective viewport…in this panel here.…That's by design because if you have more than one…camera view open at the same time,…it will slow down RealFlow's simulations.…In other words, it will take longer to calculate.…So that's why we only have one panel by default.…If you need more than one camera open at the same time,…of course, you can do that.…If you want the standard four viewport layout…with perspective top, front, and side,…go over to the upper left-hand corner of that single view…and click on the Menu button,…and you can choose Quad View.…

 Now, you'll see you've got perspective top, side, and front.…To go back to the single view, of course,…just go back up there and choose Single View.…If you want to change what you see in that single view,…use the right-click menu.…Right-click and choose View, and for example,…I can choose Top, or I can go back to Perspective.…Right-click and choose View, Perspective.…If you want to have a custom layout with, for example,…the top and perspective views,…

 AuthorAaron F. Ross

 You'll learn how to create small-scale effects with standard particles, create free-flowing water effects with the Hybrido solver, and simulate open bodies of water such as oceans and ponds with RealWave.
 Author Aaron F. Ross also shows how to control interactions between objects and fluids with Caronte, the rigid- and soft-body physics engine included with RealFlow.

 - Exporting scenes